Meadowlark Natural Area Opens to the Public

 The Natural Area includes 2.5 miles of walking and hiking trails through beautiful shrub-steppe habitat, offering stunning views of the Methow Headwaters, Gardner Mountain and the Lake Chelan-Sawtooth and Pasayten Wilderness Areas.

-We have owned the property since 2018, thanks to generous and visionary support from long-time Methow Valley adventurers Tina and Eliot Scull.
+We purchased the property in 2018, thanks to generous and visionary support from long-time Methow Valley adventurers Tina and Eliot Scull.
 “We bought the property because we recognized it is a large contiguous piece of important wildlife habitat.
 We also knew that, because of its location, it could provide an excellent opportunity for public access within walking distance for town residents and visitors,” noted Executive Director Jason Paulsen.

 Since purchasing the land from the Heckendorn family, the Methow Conservancy has been working to understand how to balance the needs of wildlife and public access.
 “Our baseline research came up with an impressive diversity of flora and fauna for a relatively small area,” said Stewardship Director Heide Andersen.
 “We have created a management plan that includes a public closure of the Natural Area each March to give the mule deer and other wildlife undisturbed access to the early spring green-up on the hillside important for their survival.
 We’ve been careful to work with the surrounding neighborhoods and all stakeholders to make sure we find a way to most effectively protect our resources while providing an enjoyable experience for people.”